 S No. Requirements Disclosure i.
-The ratio of the remuneration of each director to the median Mr. Rakesh Sethi 0.26 : 1 remuneration of the employees of the Company for the financial year Mr. Ashish Sharad Dalal 0.17 : 1 Mr. Rajiv Kapoor 0.29 : 1 Mr. Krishipal Raghuvanshi 0.3 : 1 Mr. Nirmal Vinod Momaya 0.28 : 1 Mrs. Manjari Kacker 0.33 : 1 Mr. Karan Neale Desai 1.38 : 1 Mr. Rohanjeet Singh Juneja 1.36 : 1 ii.
+The ratio of the remuneration of each director to the median Mr. Rakesh Sethi 0.26 : 1 remuneration of the employees of the Company for the financial year Mr. Ashish Sharad Dalal 0.17 : 1 Mr. Rajiv Kapoor 0.29 : Mr. Krishipal Raghuvanshi 0.3 : Mr. Nirmal Vinod Momaya 0.28 : 1 Mrs. Manjari Kacker 0.33 : 1 Mr. Karan Neale Desai 1.38 : 1 Mr. Rohanjeet Singh Juneja 1.36 : 1 ii.
 Percentage increase in remuneration of each director, Chief NIL Financial Officer, Chief Executive Officer, Company Secretary, if any, in the financial year CFO (13%) iii.
 The percentage increase in the median remuneration of employees in the financial year 18% iv.
 The number of permanent employees on the rolls of the Company 97 as of March 31, 2021 viii.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Average increase in the salaries of employees of the managerial personnel - 9% her than financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for Average increase in the managerial remuneration - increase in the managerial remuneration.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for Average increase in the managerial remuneration - (negative 15%) increase in the managerial remuneration.
 The increase of manpower was more in the non-managerial staff xii.
-Affirmation that the remuneration is as per the remuneration policy of the Company n Yes sd/-Rohanjeet Singh Juneja Joint Managing Director sd/-Karan Neale Desai Joint Managing Director (DIN:05285546)
+Affirmation that the remuneration is as per the remuneration policy of the Company Yes sd/-Rohanjeet Singh Juneja Joint Managing Director sd/-Karan Neale Desai Joint Managing Director (DIN:05285546)